A Senior Citizen’s Guide to Home Loans and Reverse Mortgages

 Can You Get a 30-Year Home Loan As A Senior?

 Once you have decided to buy a new home, the next question is whether you can get a 30-year home loan as a senior.
-This is a question which emanates from the misconception that seniors do not qualify for home loans because their advanced age poses an acceptable risk to lenders.
+This is a question that emanates from the misconception that seniors do not qualify for home loans because their advanced age poses an acceptable risk to lenders.

 Mortgage Products Available For Seniors